Taichi13/Taichi13/README.md

   ※Another skill and tools

-  Parlant, OracleSQL, Jupyter, Elastic, CloudBox,  and so on.
+  Parlant, OracleSQL, Jupyter, Elastic Cloud, Box, slack and so on.

 # NOW TRAINING